AS FIORDILIGI (COMPANY DEBUT) IN COSÌ FAN TUTTE, central city opera, 2017

 Hailey wins the Österreichischer Musiktheaterpreis in the category of "Best Female Leading Role" for her 2016 portrayal of Alma Beers in Brokeback Mountain by Charles Wuorinen, presented by the Salzburger Landestheater.
 Read more about the nominees and awards ceremony here.

-As Fiordiligi (house debut) in Così fan Tutte, Oper Stuttgart, 2017
+As Fiordiligi (company debut) in Così fan Tutte, Oper Stuttgart, 2017

 "Bei dieser Opera buffa triumphieren Hailey Clark als höhensichere Fiordiligi..."